Myhael76/public-webmethods-lab/projects/mws-mysql-saml-example/readme.md

 #### Run this project

 - set all the necessary env variables
-- startup mysql (01-mysql-01-up.bat)
+- startup mysql (01.01.startMySql.bat)
-- optionally startuo adminer (S01-adminer-01-up.bat) if you want to introspect mysql contents
+- optionally startu adminer (S01-adminer-01-up.bat) if you want to introspect mysql contents
-- execute init-db.bat after mysql finished its own startup. wait for the command to finish
+- execute 02.init.02.mws1.bat after mysql finished its own startup.
+Wait for the command to finish
   - Note: only one version may be used at a time.
 If you use 10.3 call init-db.v1003.bat ONLY
-- execute init-mws.bat
+- execute 02.init.02.mws1.bat

-ATM this command fails for a probable bug.
-Investigations are on going.
+- if projects stops for debug, explicitly stop mws with 04.stop.01.mws1.bat
+- All the subsequent starts for mws will need to be done with 03.start.01.mws1.bat